Out & About | Calendar | Journal Gazette

 ALL WEEKEND

-Bloom Festival – School House Farms, 5486 Road, Rockford, Ohio; features u-pick fields, food, wagon ride to 80-acre sunflower field and 23-acre hydrological map of Ohio with 4 miles of trails; $4 person or $10 a family; for hours, go to schoolhouse-farms.com; ends Aug.
-8.
+Bloom Festival – School House Farms, 5486 Road, Rockford, Ohio; features u-pick fields, food, wagon ride to 80-acre sunflower field and 23-acre hydrological map of Ohio with 4 miles of trails; $4 person or $10 a family; for hours, go to schoolhouse-farms.com.

 MUSEUMS